jf908/State-of-Bevy-Webviews/README.md

 [Servo](https://github.com/servo/servo) seems like the perfect library to implement a bevy webview, its cross-platform and includes support for offscreen rendering, but it still has long way to go before supporting the majority of websites.

 [cef-rs](https://github.com/wusyong/cef-rs) is a library I have not seen being used yet, but could be promising as there are several games that use CEF and it supports offscreen rendering.

+There are many [Electron/CEF alternatives](https://github.com/sudhakar3697/awesome-electron-alternatives) out in the wild (although not many in pure rust) that could prove to be useful or inspirational.